Skinah/EspMilightHub/README.md

 ## Supported Things

-A bridge can have any of these things added which are the types of globes the opensource bridge supports:
+A bridge can have any of these things added which are the types of globes/remotes that the opensource bridge supports:

 + cct
 + rgb_cct